 Now on to today’s tutorial!

-A friend of ours originally built the cabinets for us as temporary storage until we could renovate our kitchen but we never did get around to making fronts for the drawers (as you can see above).
-For the new desk, we were going to have to get around to it because we had something exciting planned for the drawer fronts – as you’ll see later in the reveal!
+A friend of ours originally built these cabinets for us as temporary storage until we could renovate our kitchen.
+But we never did get around to making fronts for the drawers (as you can see below).
+For this project, there was no escaping it because we had something exciting planned for the drawer fronts!

-Wood screws were used to connect the cabinets to each other (side to side) and then he put a few screws through the back, hitting the studs.
-This secures them to the wall and keeps them from tipping once they’re loaded up with stuff – and believe me when I say, they will be loaded up!
+Wood screws connect the cabinets to each other (side to side) and then Hubs put a few screws through the back too, hitting the studs.
+This ensures it can’t tip once the drawers are loaded with stuff.
+And believe me when I say, they will be loaded!

-On each piece of MDF, he applied double-faced tape onto one side, removed the backing and then pressed them into place.
+On each piece of MDF, Hubs applied double-faced tape onto one side.
 The tape allowed him the flexibility to remove the faces if he wanted to adjust the spacing, but he was careful to position them right the first time.
-The tape gets removed later.

-Hubs started with the bottom pieces of MDF first.
+Hubs started with the bottom pieces first.
 He placed a level on the ground, then a piece of plywood and several spacers on top of that to bring it up to the height he wanted to start at.
-He worked his way up to the top, making sure the drawer fronts were level and plum as he went.
+After setting the bottom pieces, he worked his way up to the top making sure the drawer fronts were level and plum.

 With the spacers in place, you can lean the bottom of the MDF on top, line it up and then push it onto the drawer so the tape holds it in place.

-Here’s a view from the side, showing the double-faced tape before the MDF is pressed into place:
+Here’s a view from the side, showing the double-faced tape before the MDF is pressed on:

-He used the spacers to leave a gap both horizontally and vertically too.
+Hubs used the spacers to leave a vertical gap too.

 Once a drawer front is temporarily taped to its respective drawer, you can remove the spacers and move onto the next one repeating the process.

 Add clamps to hold the MDF to the drawer.
-Be sure to put some green tape on your drill bit to mark the depth so you don’t go through the front of the MDF – you definitely don’t want any holes in the front!
-Pre drill the holes from the back into the MDF.
+Before drilling add a piece of green tape on the bit to mark the maximum depth so you don’t accidentally drill through the front of the MDF!
+Pre drill the holes from the back of the drawer into the MDF.

-You can vacuum as you go or when you’ve finished drilling all the holes:
+You can either vacuum as you go or when you’ve finished drilling all the holes.

 The drawer shown below is one of the larger ones, so it gets six screws.
-Screw through the back of the drawer into MDF with wood screws, then remove the clamps.
-Hub removed the clamps first to get a better picture, but it’s better to keep them in place until you’re done.
+Hubs removed the clamps first to get a better picture, but it’s better to keep them in place until you’re done.

 Starting from the upper left and working clockwise, unscrew each piece of MDF (leave the screws in the drawers to re-use for later.)
 Use a pencil to consecutively number the back of the MDF as you remove each one.
-Hubs usually places the number in the middle and then covers it with a piece of green tape so it won’t get covered when it’s painted (and won’t show when it’s screwed back into the drawer).
+Hubs usually places the number in the middle and then covers it with a piece of green tape so it won’t get covered when it’s painted.

-As you remove the MDF, remember that you’ve got double-face tape on the back, so you may need to pry them to get them to lift off.
-Remove the double-faced tape from the drawers.
-As you can see, some of the MDF stuck to the tape; if you pry carefully you should be able to remove them cleanly.
+As you remove the MDF, remember that you’ve got double-faced tape on the back, so you may need to pry them to get them to lift off.
+Remove the double-faced tape.
+As you can see, some of the MDF stuck to the tape.
+However, if you’re careful you should be able to remove them cleanly.

-He primed all sides of the MDF and then painted just the edges and back with a durable white paint (it’s not necessary to paint the front with the top coat because it will be covered in the next step).
+Hubs primed the MDF but painted just the edges and back with a durable white paint (it’s not necessary to paint the front because it will be covered in the next step).

 Now for the Fun Part!

 With all the prep work done on the drawers, it’s time to get creative.
-I took a high res picture of our VW (taken on our wedding day before this happened!) and scaled it in illustrator to fit the total length and width of the MDF drawer faces.
+I took a high res picture of our VW (taken on our wedding day before this happened!) and scaled it in illustrator to fit the total dimension of the MDF.

-Then I handed if off to a friend to help with the graphic so the final reveal would still be a surprise for me.
 The VW was printed and laminated onto an adhesive backing by a company that specializes in large format printing.
-Each piece was then cut and attached to its respective MDF drawer front (paying attention to the numbers put on the back of the MDF!).
-Here are all the individual drawer fronts layed out on the floor, ready to get reattached.
+Each piece was then cut to size and attached to its respective MDF drawer front (paying attention to the numbers on the back).
+Here are the individual drawer fronts laid out on the floor, ready to get reattached.